 Your pelvic muscles support your lower abdominal organs like intestines, rectum, and bladder.
 When the fetus starts developing, these muscles easily bear its tiny weight.
 However, they are likely to come under pressure as the uterus grows along with the baby, who starts gaining weight progressively.

 One of the reasons of vaginal heaviness is the high levels of hormone relaxin.
 Relaxin basically makes a pregnant woman’s work easier by loosening the pelvic joints and relaxing the ligaments.
-By providing this flexibility, the hormone, in turn, assists in the process of birth,
+By providing this flexibility, the hormone, in turn, assists in the process of birth, making it easier for the baby’s head to pass through the mother’s pelvis.

 The problem arises when your baby is heavy enough to put pressure on the pelvic muscles, causing them to stretch and weaken.